dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 **PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED FOR THE API FOR USE WITH ENTITY FRAMEWORK**

-Please note a new API change is in progress.
-Please refer to code in branch "v0.2" which is in synch with the current documentation.
+Please note a new API change is in progress and documentation may not be fully accurate for the current API!
+Please refer to the integration tests and example tests in the source code for an accurate example of using the framework.

+Please also note the current single TEST project is going to be split into three projects:
+* Unit Tests
+* Integration Tests
+* Examples

 ## TOC